Tag Archives: 22lr

 The TX22 Compact slide comes pre-cut for optics, and it fits micro red dots like the Holosun 407K and the new Vortex Defender.
 This is such a fantastic feature, especially to me who has become more and more addicted to red dots on my pistols.
 The steel plate is easily removed with the two screws, and your micro red dot will take its place.

 The controls of the TX22 are easy to operate and understand, the slide release is easy to press with the thumb to drop the slide while shooting.
-The safety is not obtrusive but easy to reach and activate when needed, and it’s on both sides of the pistol for those wrong-handed folks out there.
+The safety is not obtrusive but easy to reach and activate when needed.
+And it’s on both sides of the pistol for those wrong-handed folks out there.
 The mag release button is small and very functional, it too can be reversed to the opposite side of the frame for left-handers.

 I guess my favorite feature of the TX22 family is that unlike most 22 auto-loading pistols, it doesn’t feel like a toy.
 While it is very light, even lighter than my son’s airsoft pistol, it still feels like a real gun.
 It doesn’t have the undersized grip that many others do, when you pick it up it feels like you’ve got a real gun in your hand.
 Add to that the dashing good looks of the pistol, and you’ve got a winner in your hand.